BardicDefense/purple-hack/README.md

 | 5-8  |                                   _Normal_                                    |
 | 9-11 | _Brief Warning_: The players have 1 round to act before the encounter begins. |
 |  12  |                _Sign_: Party may escape, or prepare an ambush.                |

-## Weather

-At the start of each day, the referee rolls 1d8 (the travel die) and 1d6 (the combat die).

-On a roll of 1 on the travel die, heavy rain, snow, a sandstorm, or other similar natural environmental hindrance appropriate to the terrain occurs: apply the standard +1 Hex Terrain Modifier from such for all hexes entered that day.
-If rain is falling, the good roads hex terrain bonus does not apply that day to dirt roads (most of them), as they are rapidly reduced to mud.

-On a roll of 1 on the combat die, strong winds occur: apply the poor conditions modifier to outdoor missile attacks that day, and _Fog_, _Stinking Cloud_, _Cloudkill_ and any similar effects do not function outdoors.

-### Storms

-If both rolls have "1" results, the weather is a severe storm.
-In addition to the above effects, apply another +1 Hex Terrain Modifier to all hexes entered that day (+2 total).
-In winter, this is extreme snowfall, enough to make further movement impossible that day without proper gear or magical aid.
-A storm's effects may linger for a while after the storm: a +1 Hex Terrain Modifier to all hexes the next day.

 # Hirelings